In this guide to Slovenia’s National Debt, we discuss the amount of the debt, who manages it, the country’s assets, and its credit rating.

 The National Debt Of Slovenia

-The OECD does include government guarantees in its debt figures and also the debts of state-owned assets.
-That organization calculated Slovenia’s debt to GDP ratio as 88.2%.
+On the other hand, the Organization for Economic Co-operation and Development (OECD) does include government guarantees in its debt figures and also the debts of state-owned assets.
+The OECD calculated Slovenia’s debt-to-GDP ratio for 2019 as 80.9%.

-The lowest point in Slovenia’s national debt occurred in 2008.
-That date is significant because it is when the global financial crisis happened.
+The lowest point in Slovenia’s national debt occurred in 2008, during the global financial crisis.

-However, strong growth in the economy meant that even though the country ran deficits of up to 4%, its debt to GDP ratio still shrank because its GDP grew very quickly.
+However, strong growth in the Slovenian economy meant that even though the country ran deficits of up to 4%, its debt-to-GDP ratio still shrank because its GDP grew very quickly.

-The government of Slovenia tightened regular government spending to enable it to focus its debt-raising efforts on rescuing its banks.
-The government presented a credible bail out plan that included manageable debt and state assets sell-offs.
-The international investor community approved of the plans, and so, unlike Greece or Cyprus, Slovenia was able to continue to sell government bonds and finance its own recovery package.
+The international investor community approved of the plans, and so, unlike Greece or Cyprus, Slovenia was able to continue to sell government bonds and finance its recovery package.

 The Ministry of Finance is responsible for planning the national government’s financial strategy.
 It created the Central Government Debt Management Department to directly manage the national debt.

-Debt raising is used in coordination with the sale of assets to cover the costs of recovery.
-For political reason, a strategy of using state assets to fund a bank bailout did not get underway until 2012.
-That is why the government budget deficit was particularly severe in 2013.
-The government created a bad bank to recapitalize the country’s banks, most of which were nationally owned.
+Debt-raising is used in coordination with the sale of assets to cover the costs of a country’s recovery.
+For political reasons, a strategy of using state assets to fund a bank bailout did not get underway until 2012, which is why the Slovenian budget deficit was particularly severe in 2013.

-Despite having gone through a very severe banking crisis, the country enjoys A-grade credit ratings, as shown in the table below.
+Despite having gone through a very severe banking crisis, Slovenia enjoys A-grade credit ratings, as shown in the table below.

 Agency Credit Rating Outlook